informalsystems/hermes/guide/src/tutorials/production/setup-hermes.md

 ## Setup accounts

 First, you need a wallet with enough funds on both chains.
-It is difficult to estimate how much gas you will spend as it depends on many parameters like:
-- The volume of IBC transfers on the channels you are relaying.
-- The chain's activity.
-More congestion means higher gas prices.
-- The transaction's size.
-Bigger transactions need more gas.
+We suppose that you already know how to create a wallet on the chains you want and to transfer them some funds.

 ### Adding a private key